The Many Inconsistencies of the Purity-Mixture Distinction in Standard Quantum Mechanics: The Inconsistency of Pure States

 \section{The Inconsistency of Pure States}

-Dirac and von Neumann were both mathematicians, not physicists, and this might have been the reason behind their misuse of the notion {\it state} in terms of {\it abstract vectors} on the one hand, and in terms of {\it basis represented vectors} (i.e., {\it kets}) on the other.
-The deep redefinition of the meaning of state in QM was understood by Pauli and Schr\"odinger.
+Dirac would re-define of the notion {\it state} in terms of {\it abstract vectors} on the one hand, and in terms of {\it basis represented vectors} (i.e., {\it kets}) on the other.
+This deep transformation of the meaning of state in QM was criticized by both Pauli and Schr\"odinger.
 Arthur Fine \cite[p.
 94]{Schlosshauer11} comments: ``Wolfgang Pauli thought that using the word `state' ({\it Zustand}) in QM was not a good idea, since it conveyed misleading expectations from classical dynamics.''
 Erwin Schr\"odinger \cite[p.
 153]{Schr35} would also criticize Dirac's use of the notion of state arguing that: ``The classical concept of {\it state} becomes lost [in QM], in that at most a well-chosen {\it half} of a complete set of variables can be assigned definite numerical values.''
 As discussed in detail in \cite{deRondeMassri21}, the essential inconsistency present in Dirac's re-definition of (quantum) state is related to the misuse of {\it reference frames} as a precondition to account for any operational content within the same physical situation.
-Something that was remarked by Einstein:

-\begin{quotation} { ``The concept does not exist for the physicist until he has the possibility of discovering whether or not it is fulfilled in an actual case.
+As remarked by Einstein: \begin{quotation} { ``The concept does not exist for the physicist until he has the possibility of discovering whether or not it is fulfilled in an actual case.
 We thus require a definition of [the concept] such that this definition supplies us with the method by means of which, in the present case, he can decide by experiment whether or not [the concept] occurred.'' \cite[p.
 26]{Einstein20}} \end{quotation}